tjmonsi/ffc-pwdo/data/faq/anything-else.md

 ## How can I promote FFC?

 You’re awesome!
-You can follow us on Facebook, Twitter, Google+, Instagram, Tumblr and share our posts there 😘
+You can follow us on Facebook, Twitter, Google+, Instagram, Tumblr and share our posts there.

 ## How do I contact you?

-Send us an email at info@pwdo.org and we'll get back to you as soon as we can.
+Send us an email at <a href="mailto:info@pwdo.org">info@pwdo.org</a> and we'll get back to you as soon as we can.

 ## Are you a legitimate organization?